Making a Will during the Covid-19 Pandemic

 We know that your circumstances are unique.
 Your Will, therefore, will also need to be tailored to suit your needs.

-We can offer appointments by telephone and/or Skype to ensure that we understand your wishes fully.
+We can offer appointments by telephone or by video using either Skype or Microsoft Teams to ensure that we understand your wishes fully.

 As we will not be taking your instructions at our offices, during this time, we are required to undertake additional steps to comply with Consumer Contracts Regulations (2013).
 Under these regulations, we will ask you to sign an Authority to begin work straight away.